ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/base.md

 #### Startup

 When the application first starts, the session is undefined in the store.
 The authentication context will attempt to restore the session.
-If the sesion is restored, then the application continues to the guarded route.
+If the session is restored, then the application continues to the guarded route.
 If not, then the application is redirected to the login page.

 While the application is determining if a session exists and can be restored, a "loading" component is displayed.
 Once the determination has been made, the "loading" component is removed and the core application component is rendered.
 Provided that the core application component dismisses the application's splash screen, the "loading" component is only observed on the web platform and does not display on mobile platforms.

 #### Execution

-If at any point the user is logged out, either through their own logging out, or via a 401 error, the `LOGOUT_SUCCESS` action is dispatched, and the user is redirected to the login page where they can restablish a session.
+If at any point the user is logged out, either through their own logging out, or via a 401 error, the `LOGOUT_SUCCESS` action is dispatched, and the user is redirected to the login page where they can reestablish a session.